Business Meeting Minutes

 Introduction of New Officers and Board Members:

-Melissa Serfass (UALR William.
-H. Bowen School of Law), Chair
+Melissa Serfass (UALR Wm.
+H. Bowen School of Law), Vice Chair/Chair-Elect;

-Pamela Melton (University of South Carolina School of Law), Vice Chair/Chair-Elect
+Pamela Melton (University of South Carolina School of Law), Secretary/Treasurer;

-Lynne Hartke (St. Louis University School of Law), Newsletter Editor
+Lynne Hartke (St. Louis University School of Law), Newsletter Editor; and

-Ann Marie Berti (University of North Carolina School of Law), Research
+Sheri Lewis (University of Chicago School of Law), Research Instruction;

 Jessie Cranford (UALR Wm.
-H. Bowen School of Law), Programs
+H. Bowen School of Law) and D.R.
+Jones, Programs;

-Coral Henning (Sacramento County Public Law Library), Listserv
+Coral Henning (Sacramento county Public Law Library), Listserv; and

 There was no new business.